paige-throck/reddit-clone/README.md

 # reddit-clone
 A full stack CRUD application created with Angular, Express and Knex.

-The application has full CRUD for both posts and comments associated with the individual posts.
+Users can create, edit, and delete posts along with adding comments, filter posts (by votes, title, author) and vote for posts they like and dislike.

 ![alt tag](screenshots/redditCLone.png)